 Calling all Monroe Families: We need you to get involved with PTO.
 We will be looking for new officers for the PTO Board and need some new people to begin learning about the roles and opportunities!

-PTO/Dad's Club Meeting, Monday, February 6th, 6pm in the Library.
+PTO/Dad's Club Meeting, Monday, April 3, 6pm in the Library: Potluck.

 We hope to see you there.